 - Uninsured/underinsured motorists.
 Protects you from drivers that don’t have enough insurance to cover damages after an accident.

 - Medical payments or personal injury.
-Protects you and your employees from expensive medical bills not covered by health insurance.
+Protects you and your employees with coverage for expensive medical bills not covered by health insurance.

 What additional coverage should I consider?